 Off-gassing – the smell that accompanies some mattresses when they are unboxed.
 This is normal and the smell is caused by certain chemicals evaporating into the air.
 We cover this in more detail in our feature: what is mattress off-gassing.

-Pressure relief – all the best mattresses offer this.
-Pressure relief refers to how much a mattress minimizes pressure points on your body when you’re lying down.
+Pressure relief – This refers to how much a mattress minimizes pressure points on your body when you’re lying down.
 Common points of pressure are the shoulders, hips and back.
 Without good pressure relief, you could be dealing with soreness, loss of circulation, and restlessness due to in-bed discomfort.
+The best mattresses for back pain offer superior pressure relief.

 Recovery time – the speed with the mattress returns to its normal shape after being compressed.

-Reinforced edge support – keeps your mattress stable and supportive by creating a solid structure around it, and ensures you can sleep up to the edge of your mattress.
+Reinforced edge support – keeps your mattress stable and supportive by creating a solid structure around it, and ensures you can sleep up to the edge of your mattress or sit on the corners to take your shoes on/off.
 Edge support is achieved with materials such as foam, steel rods or thick coils.

 Sagging – refers to dipping or a loss of support in specific areas of the mattress.
 Sagging occurs mainly in older mattresses.
 For more, see our guide to: how often should you replace your mattress guide.